There is much concern about the reliability of hay test results and how lab results impact price and sales of hay.

 There is an inherent challenge to predict complex biological processes with a few chemical tests or estimates from light reflection.
 Information, communication and negotiation are the keys to agreeing on a fair price for the producer and consumer.
 Hay testing has proven to be an invaluable tool in predicting feeding value.
 However, hay analysis is meant to be an instrument, not a hammer to bludgeon prices.

-We can avoid abusing hay test results by understanding the range of normal variation in hay test results, using proper sampling methods, choosing a lab from “NFTA- proficient” labs, interpret lab values expressed at a uniform DM content, and understanding the limitations of hay tests, only using them in addition to subjective visual evaluation of hay quality. end mark
+We can avoid abusing hay test results by understanding the range of normal variation in hay test results, using proper sampling methods, choosing a lab from “NFTA- proficient” labs, interpret lab values expressed at a uniform DM content, and understanding the limitations of hay tests, only using them in addition to subjective visual evaluation of hay quality.

-This article is revised from proceedings 2019, Western Alfalfa and Forage Symposium.
+—This article is revised from proceedings 2019, Western Alfalfa and Forage Symposium.

-Reference omitted but are available upon request.
-Click here to email an editor.
+References omitted but are available upon request by sending an email to the editor.